sajidsarker/sajidsarker.github.io/_posts/2022-11-03-building-an-infix-calculator-in-python.md

 Given that the computer is naive, we must resort to alogithmically evaluating a mathematical infix expression by converting it first into either postfix or prefix notation which is easier for a computer to process systematically.

+If we evaluate an infix expression `A * B - (C + D) + E`, it is convertible into a postfix expression `A B * C D + - E`.
+This represents the stacking of two operands followed by the operator that is to be used on the prior operands.

 My code for a CLI infix calculator `calculator.py` takes an infix expression as a string at runtime in the terminal from where it is called, performs validation checks to ensure that it is a valid infix expression, algorithmically converts it into a postfix expression, then evaluates the postfix expression to yield the correct answer.

 The source code for this project is available on my Github<sup>[[1]](https://github.com/sajidsarker/infix-calculator)</sup> for both personal use and as an educational sample under the MIT license.